Drafteame/serverless-plugin-pkl/README.md

   - `bucket` is the name of the S3 bucket where the `pkl` file should be uploaded.
   - `format` is the format in which the `pkl` file should be uploaded.
 By default, it is `json`, but you can specify `yaml` or `xml` to.
+  - `create` is a boolean that specifies whether the bucket should be created if it does not exist.
+By default, it is `true`.

 ### Templating in Serverless Configuration